vilisimo/website/content/projects/dropwizard-crud.md

 draft: false
 project: vault
 ---
-The project is a proof of concept CRUD toy.
-It was mainly developed to gain familiarity with:
+The project is a proof of concept CRUD project.
+It was developed to gain familiarity with:

 - Dropwizard
-- Groovy
-- Spock
+- Groovy + Spock
 - Camel
 - Guice
 - JDBI
 - Docker

-Hence, there is no complex logic.
+There is no complex logic.
 It mostly consists of wiring components and libraries to check how they work with one another.
 In the future, however, it might serve as a useful reminder of how things work.